fbpx

 D. Interactions with Other Medications

-Cleavers may interact with other medications, so it is important to talk to your healthcare provider before using it as a medicinal remedy.
+Cleavers may interact with other medications, so it is important to talk to your healthcare provider before using them as a medicinal remedy.
 This is especially important if you are pregnant, breastfeeding, or taking any prescription medications.

 E. Safety of Consumption